mirekratman/interview-make/README.md

 Local development can be instanced using Makefile file.
 This could be used on linux based OS.
 For Windows users to run MAKE command please install for example https://www.cygwin.com/

+# Improvements

+Some suggestions for improvements

+-   better session storage to avoid memory leaks (more info in code)
+-   consider/test some extra configuration for mutler to handle higher workload (more info in code)
+-   add more test (just added one test as a example)
+-   consider test:coverage option
+-   some code could be written a bit more nicely - for example handle authentication in separate handler (more info in code)
+-   docker compose contain only config for DB - frontend need additional config, but without deeper specification its hard to set it up, thats its commented
+-   depending on server/cloud config, maybe will be necessary to move configs in to Dockerfile for every instance (BE/FE)

+Additionally:

+-   some example of deployment to versem is provided in Makefile
+-   I'm struggling with "Connection terminated unexpectedly" when it comes to SQL seeding.
+Still trying to resolve it but the functionality is correct.
+More info in code.

 ### Starting local dev

 ```